Some hawkers, diners confused as stricter Covid-19 rules kick in at hawker centres, coffee shops

 Stallholders told ST they had not been informed about the need to verify patrons' vaccination status.
 They were wondering if they needed to do so as enforcement officers were not seen at the entrance of the hawker centre.

-Mr William Lim, 65, a chicken rice stall holder at Kovan 209 Market & Food Centre, said: "We were not given any instructions by the authorities to check the vaccination status of our customers.
+Mr William Lim, 65, a chicken rice stallholder at Kovan 209 Market and Food Centre, said: "We were not given any instructions by the authorities to check the vaccination status of our customers.
 They are paying customers after all.
 Why would we turn away business just because they are not vaccinated?"

 Mr Lim, who said he was frustrated by the constantly changing rules, added: "We are already working very hard to keep business going... we don't need extra work."

-ST also did not see enforcement officers checking patrons' vaccination status at Tampines Round Market & Food Centre.
+ST also did not see enforcement officers checking patrons' vaccination status at Tampines Round Market and Food Centre.

 On Tuesday, Minister for Sustainability and the Environment Grace Fu had said her ministry would take a pragmatic approach in implementing vaccination-differentiation rules in hawker centres and coffee shops.